grackle-project/grackle/doc/source/Contributing.rst

 1. We should provide a curated, convenient out-of-box experience for most people who are building Grackle.

 2. The internals of a modern CMake build-system should **only** specify the firm build requirements.
-   All other choices compilation options should be specified through one of the many standardized "hooks" or options that CMake provides for customization and overriding default behavior.
+   All other choices of compilation options should be specified through one of the many standardized "hooks" or options that CMake provides for customization and overriding default behavior.
-   This is important for making a project easily consumable (as either a standalone project or an embeded build).
+   This is important for making a project easily consumable (as either a standalone project or an embedded build).

 The problem with the second philopsphy is that it assumes that the person building software from source is already well-versed in CMake (e.g. a developer, someone who will package and distribute your software, someone who wants to directly embed your software within their project), or they are a motivated developer/user who can be expected to learn CMake.
-It implicitly assumes that most users of a project won't ever need to directly build your software from source; they will instead install prebuilt and pacakaged copies of the software that are distributed through other channels (e.g. through package managers like apt, dnf, homebrew OR downloadable precompiled binaries through a website OR some kind of installer).
+It implicitly assumes that most users of a project won't ever need to directly build your software from source; they will instead install prebuilt and packaged copies of the software that are distributed through other channels (e.g. through package managers like apt, dnf, homebrew OR downloadable precompiled binaries through a website OR some kind of installer).
 While this implicit assumption may be accurate for most CMake software, it obviously doesn't apply to scientific software).

 It may be tempting to dismiss the second philosophy for scientific software.